-The Mars 2020 mission will gather samples from Martian rocks and soil using its drill.
+The Perseverance rover will gather samples from Martian rocks and soil using its drill.
 The rover will then store the sample cores in tubes on the Martian surface.
 This entire process is called "sample caching".

 Mars 2020 will be the first mission to demonstrate this on Mars.
 It could potentially pave the way for future missions that could collect the samples and return them to Earth for intensive laboratory analysis.

 - Step 2: Sample Sealing and Storing Onboard

 - Step 3: Depositing the Samples on the Surface

 - Main Job Collect and store a compelling set of rock and soil samples that could be returned to earth in the future.

 - Sample Containers 43 containers

 - Samples to be collected at least 20 samples